The Desperate Search

 Knives, lies or kindness

-What are you willing to do to get your son back?
+What are you willing to do to get your friend back?

 Nordbygt.
 4, gårdsinteriør.
 Peter Andreas Blix.
 Owner: Oslo Museum